OmniPrism: Learning Disentangled Visual Concept for Image Generation: More Experiments

 In our paper, we demonstrate the creative generation results achieved by combining various concepts, such as content and style, to achieve subject stylization.
 The same concept, such as multiple style or composition concepts, is difficult to combine due to they may conflict with each other.
 Combining multiple content concepts together is also prone to concept mix-up, as the model may struggle to differentiate between subjects.
-To address this, we refer to IP-Adapter and add masks in the latent space to assign different layouts to each subject, as shown in \cref{fig:sup_multi_obj}.
+To address this, we refer to IP-Adapter and add masks in the latent space to assign different layouts to each subject, as shown in \cref{fig:multi_obj}.
+We also show the results of MS-Diffusion and OmniGen in combining two content.
+They are sometimes disturbed by irrelevant concepts, resulting in concept leakage.